laki88/techwithlaki/_posts/2023-01-29-leetcode-problem-2-with-solutions.md

       ListNode(int val, ListNode next) { this.val = val; this.next = next; }
 }
 ```

+## Complexity Analysis
+- Time Complexity: O(max(m,n))
+Where m and n are the lengths of the two linked lists.
+We process each node exactly once.

+- Space Complexity: O(max(m,n))
+The length of the new list is at most max(m,n) + 1 (for potential carry).

+## Edge Cases Considered
+- Lists of unequal length (e.g., Example 3)

+- Final carry that requires an additional node (e.g., 5 + 5 = 10)

+- One or both lists containing only zero

+- Lists with multiple carry operations

 Please let me know if anything unclear in comment.